uavos/apx-docs-theme/_docs/fw/conf/vm.md

-Some script examples could be found here: `/usr/share/uavos/gcu/scripts`
+Some script examples could be found here: `Documents/UAVOS/Scripts`

 ### Exported functions

 The default include file with all exported functions is located here:

-`/usr/share/uavos/gcu/scripts/include/default.inc`
+ * Linux: `/usr/share/uavos/gcu/scripts/include/default.inc`

 The standard float arithmetic and string manipulation modules are imported by default as well.